Last revised: August 21, 2022.

 For some visitors, a walk up the Valle Ascencio to view the Torres del Paine (as shown in the picture above) would be enough.
 They would have to get to the park entrance from Puerto Natales or El Calafate and then take the shuttle bus to the end of the road in front of the Hotel Las Torres.
-They could leave the bulk of their stuff at either the Refugio Torre Central (or the Hotel Las Torres, if money is not an issue (rates at the Hotel range from $290 to $540 a night during high season.)
+They could leave the bulk of their stuff at either the Refugio Torre Central or the Hotel Las Torres if money is not an issue.
+(Rates at the Hotel range from $290 to $540 a night during high season.)

 Option #2- the W

-There is no one way to do it- you could do the hike up to the Torres del Paine on the very first day when you arrive if the weather is good and then move on to Refugio Cuernos and the Valle Frances.
-Your last stop would be at Refugio Grey, from which you could catch a boat ride back Refugio Torre Central and transportation out of the park.
+There is no one way to do it- you could hike up to the Torres del Paine on the first day when you arrive if the weather is good and then move on to Refugio Cuernos and the Valle Frances.
+Your last stop would be at Refugio Grey, where you could catch a boat ride back to Refugio Torre Central and transportation out of the park.
 The W could take four to six days, depending on how driven you are to get from place to place.
 You will be rewarded with most of the best of Torres del Paine Park.

-If you have lots of time- i.e. a week to ten days- and are equipped to do some camping- i.e. tent, sleeping bag, enough food for at least four days, cook stove, etc- then maybe the Circuit is for you.
+If you have lots of time- that is, a week to ten days- and are equipped to do some camping- i.e. tent, sleeping bag, enough food for at least four days, cook stove, etc.- then maybe the Circuit is for you.
 It was the option I chose- and I am happy I did.
 It gave me four days of walking the less-travelled part of the park.
-Perhaps it appeals most to those who are obsessive about going all in when they do anything.
+Perhaps it appeals most to those obsessed with going all-in when they do anything.